 - Intend for the portal to remain open and bridge the worlds asunder, human and Fairy.

-Make merry and feast, and when you are done, pour out the offerings: you can bury them, put them into fire if you are having a fire lit for the occasion, leave them on a rock, by a tree, or on and outdoor altar if you have one.
-Be careful about what you leave outside, and make sure it is not toxic for the wildlife or the vegetation around.
-Alcohol is damaging for herbs and animals, and chocolate is toxic for dogs and the canis family in general (wolves, coyotes, foxes – etc), so best burry or burn those items.
+Make merry and feast.
+Be careful about what food offerings you leave outside.
+Make sure it is not toxic for the wildlife or the vegetation around.
+Alcohol is damaging for herbs and animals and chocolate is poisonous for dogs and the canis family in general (wolves, coyotes, foxes, etc.), so best burry those items.

-Since there is no plan to close this portal, find a moment to tell your Fairy invitees that they may stay or leave as they wish.
+Tell your Fairy invitees that they may stay or leave as they wish.
 A while ago I learned the formula “In good will and perfect trust/ stay if you will, go if you must.”
-I like it and still use it although I occasionally play around with the wording.
-Ask the Keeper of Passages and those whom you entrust with protection to guard the portal.
+I like it and still use it, although I occasionally play around with the wording.

-Happy Autumn Equinox, and may the light of stars always shine bright on your path,
+Happy Midsummer celebration, and may the light of The Seven shine bright on your path.

 Daniela